top of page

 We use Thin-slicing strategy, not Thick Slices

 Malcolm Gladwell proposed in his book Blink (2005) many examples of how Too Much Information (TMI) is devastating to learning, especially in rapid, emotionally-challenging circumstances.
-Much of the interaction in a couple relationship is emotionally-challenging and below the level of awareness, and suffers if there is TMI.
-He said what is needed in these circumstances is thin-slicing of information in small memorable chunks.
+Much of the interaction in a couple relationship is emotionally challenging and below the level of awareness, and suffers if there is TMI.
+He said what is needed in these circumstances is thin-slicing of information in small, memorable chunks.

 So our approach is simple, but not simplistic.
 We thin-slice the information you need to be memorable, not heavy.
 We use handouts, this website, acronyms, and other strategies that can be used every day, in regular relationships, without extensive training and study.